 Step 3: Probe execution

-The agent executes desktop probing as per the probe configuration it fetches from Monitor periodically.
+The agent runs desktop probing as per the probe configuration it fetches from Monitor periodically.
 It launches selected desktops serially using Workspace.
 The agent reports the results back to Monitor via the Monitor database.
 Failures are reported in five specific stages:

 - Workspace Reachability - configured Workspace URL is not reachable.